Right of entry

 • are willing to meet with the union.

-Discussions have to be during meal or other breaks, not during paid work time.
+Discussions have to be during meal or other breaks and not during paid work time.

 Access to rooms for discussions and interviews